MichaelDarkBlue/OpenRouter-List/README.md

 ## Credits

 - Powered by [OpenRouter.ai](https://openrouter.ai/)
-- Designed and coded by [Your Name Here] (you can add your name if you like!)
+- Designed and coded by Michael Andrews, with chatGPT.